atomictag/Kinetic.MultiTouch/README.md

     });

-Multitouch directives are applied in a similar way to Kinetic's `listening` and `draggable` properties, so they propagate from parent nodes to child nodes and vice-versa.
+Multitouch directives are applied in a similar way to Kinetic's `listening` and `draggable` properties, so for example if a node is multi-touch enabled, so are its children.
+Kinetic default `listening` and `draggable` behaviours are preserved, so if a node is not listening to regular events it won't listen to multi-touch events either.
+Kinetic `draggable` attributes takes precedence over `multitouch : { draggable : true }`, so if a node (or one of its ancestors) is marked as *draggable*, default Kinetic drag-and-drop behaviour is used instead of the multi-touch one.

 Touch-events are fired with a special name in order to keep them separate from *regular* single-touch events fired by Kinetic.
 They are available in the `Kinetic.MultiTouch` namespace as follows (the actual string names may change):